Brightspace/D2L.Security.OAuth2/src/D2L.Security.OAuth2/Keys/README.md

 Steps:

-1. Implemenent an `ISecurityTokenProvider` that persists keys.
+1. Implement an `ISecurityTokenProvider` that persists keys.
     - You can *prototype* with the `InMemorySecurityTokenProvider` provided by this library.
 2. Dependency inject `ISecurityTokenProvider` using the `RollingSecurityTokenProvider` implementation (defined in this library) passing your `ISecurityTokenProvider` as its inner implementation.